GET IN TOUCH

 Exhibitions in the first year after reopening included work from seminal artist Tony Marsh, who chaired the ceramics department at California State University Long Beach for 25 years, and founded the Center for Contemporary Ceramics; Linda Sormin, whose site-specific museum installations break boundaries mirroring disparate, fractured communities; and Helen O’Leary, recipient of the 2018 Rome Prize, whose reformulations of broken wood and stretched fiber transform into SafeHouse, archeological sculptural paintings reflecting those imperiled through uncertain immigration.

 We’ve also debuted the textile/ceramic sculptures of Ramekon O’Arwisters, whose family history immersed him in the African/American folk tradition of quilt making.
 He’s applied those early concepts in his community-engaged practice, Crochet Jam.

 Last, but definitely not least, PSG is excited to host artist and arts writer, Julia Couzens on our blog.
 Her artful writing on exhibitions and artists in the gallery invigorates the dialogue our program supports.
 You can find her blog posts here.

-If you are interested in an extensive gallery history, or viewing more aspects of our program, don’t hesitate to contact us with any questions or comments you may have.
+If you are interested in an extensive gallery history, or viewing more aspects of our program, don’t hesitate to contact us.